'If Anne Tyler isn't the best writer in the world, who is?' BBC Radio 4, Woman's Hour

 A perfect love story for imperfect people.

-His numerous sisters and in-laws regard him oddly but very fondly.
-He measures out his days running errands for work, maintaining an impeccable cleaning regime and going for runs (7:15, every morning).
-He is content with the steady balance of his life.
+Micah Mortimer measures out his days running errands for work, maintaining an impeccable cleaning regime and going for runs (7:15, every morning).
+He is in a long-term relationship with his woman friend Cassia, but they live apart.
+His carefully calibrated life is regular, steady, balanced.

 But then the order of things starts to tilt.
-And when a teenager shows up at Micah's door claiming to be his son, Micah is confronted with another surprise he seems poorly equipped to handle...
+Cassia is threatened with eviction, and when a teenager shows up at Micah's door claiming to be his son, he is confronted with another surprise he seems poorly equipped to handle.

 ** BOOK OF THE YEAR Sunday Times, Daily Express, Times, Daily Telegraph, Good Housekeeping, Metro, Spectator, New Statesman**